digitalist/systemdrop/README.md

 ### Jails
 Jails are like linux light-weight containers.
-Setting up a jail manually may be useful for the curious, but since FreeNAS suggests to use [iocage](https://github.com/iocage/iocage/) as a convenient interface/wrappers for jails, begin with them or google 'FreeBSD jail tools'
+Setting up a jail manually may be useful for the curious, but since FreeNAS suggests to use [iocage](https://github.com/iocage/iocage/) as a convenient interface/wrappers for jails, I'll try to use iocage for now.

+Another option is [cbsd](https://www.bsdstore.ru/en/about.html): it works with Jails, Xen and bhyve

 ### VirtualBox
 - see `installs/virtualbox.sh`
 - don't forget to add your user to vboxusers group and reboot
-- if you need to r/w access your ext4fs data, you can use virtualbox raw access mode.
+- if you need to r/w access your ext4fs data, you can use VirtualBox raw access mode.
 See `installs/virtualbox-raw-access.sh`
+- OpenGL/Slack video calls/Chrome work with software rasterization with Ubuntu 16.04 as a VirutalBox guest

 ### Docker
 - "quazi-native" (with VirtualBox backend)